anymod/guide/docs/guide/content-management-cms.md

 ## Complex content

-Anymod can do much more than make basic text editable.
+AnyMod can do much more than make basic text editable.
 You can build (or clone) mods to edit cards, images, events, colors, links, pricing, navigation and more.

-Essentially any content or feature on a website can be made editable with Anymod.
+Essentially any content or feature on a website can be made editable with AnyMod.

 The following example is a [team page mod](https://anymod.com/mod/dmkdn), with the live mod added to this page: